wp-hotelier/manila/README.md

 [![npm](https://img.shields.io/npm/v/npm.svg)]()
 [![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)](https://github.com/sindresorhus/xo)

 Welcome to the [Manila](http://manila.wphotelier.com/) GitHub repository.
-Manila is a free WordPress blank content theme for [Easy WP Hotelier plugin](https://wphotelier.com).
-Developed to offer a free solution for the [Easy WP Hotelier plugin](https://wphotelier.com).
-The documentation for the [Easy WP Hotelier plugin](https://wphotelier.com) can be found on [WPHotelier.com](https://wphotelier.com), here you can browse the source of the project, find and discuss open issues.
+Manila is a free WordPress blank content theme for [WP Hotelier plugin](https://wphotelier.com).
+Developed to offer a free solution for the [WP Hotelier plugin](https://wphotelier.com).
+The documentation for the [WP Hotelier plugin](https://wphotelier.com) can be found on [WPHotelier.com](https://wphotelier.com), here you can browse the source of the project, find and discuss open issues.

 ## Installation ##